robertpatan/typeorm-truncate-all/README.md

 # typeorm-truncate-all
-This package provides a utility function to truncate all tables in a PostgreSQL database using TypeORM and NestJS.
+This package simplifies the process of resetting the database to a clean state during testing or development by executing a PostgreSQL query to truncate all tables with cascade.

+The function can be easily integrated into a NestJS application by injecting the existing TypeORM instance.